SOFTWARE INFO

 2) Burn a CD using the ISO as a disk image.

 The better solution for using a ISO File is to just burn it to a CD.
-CDs do not take up hard drive space and are easier to use than extraction tools.
-To burn an ISO Image you will need a CD burner that will "Create a CD from an Image" or "Burn an Image" or "Copy Image to CD".
-After you burned the files to separate CDs, just insert disk #1 to install and follow the prompts.
+Sometimes CDs have bad places or get scratched, but they do not take up hard drive space and are easier to use that extraction tools.
+To burn an ISO Image you will need a CD burner that will "Create a CD from an Image".
+Many CD burning programs will do this, but if you already used your CD burning program and could not get it to work then you might need to keep reading.

 Windows XP itself will write files to a CD but it will not write ISO images to a CD without extra software.
 The software we recommend is Alex Feinman's ISO Recorder.
 This software adds a "Copy image to CD" menu item to the context sensitive menu you get when you "right-click" on an ISO file.
+The third page of this document explains how to use the CD Recorder Software.

-6. My problem isn't stated above.
+4. My problem isn't stated above.
 Where can I get more info?

 Go to the download website (http://msdn06.e-academy.com/gwc_csc) and click on Support on the top menu.